-While walkathons are one idea for fundraising, there are a number alternatives that, depending on the context, can also prove highly beneficial.
-In order to continue to effectively raise money, one should be willing to adopt numerous strategies to avoid complacency.
-These are as follows:
+While walkathons are one great idea for fundraising, there are a number of alternatives that, depending on the context, can also prove highly beneficial.
+In order to continue to raise money effectively, one should be willing to adopt numerous strategies to avoid complacency.
+Some ideas are as follows:

 Special Event Fundraising Ideas

-Casino night, Classic car show, Gala dinner dance, Food sales, Raffles, Rummage sale, and Auctions.
-A great many organizations use special events to offer good opportunities to acquire funds in order to determine which event is best suited, one should consider one’s location, time of year, and the target audience.
+Put the “fun” in fundraising!
+Consider special events to raise money as part of your fundraising efforts.
+Examples include: casino night, classic car show, gala dinner dance, food sales, raffles, rummage sale, and auctions .
+Many organizations use special events to offer fun opportunities to acquire donations.
+In order to determine which event is best suited, one should consider one’s location, time of year, and the target audience.
 Examining all of these details will allow you to tailor your approach to potential donors, decide which fundraising methods to employ, and avoid potential scheduling conflicts.

-Art competition, Bingo, costume contests, photography contest, and talent shows.
-Contests are fun and attract participants who are not able to make large donations or individuals who are skilled in one area or another.
+Consider contest fundraisers such as art competitions, Bingo, costume contests, photography contests, and talent shows.
+Contests are fun and can attract participants who are not able to make large donations or individuals who are skilled in one area or another.
 Money is typically made through entry fees and sponsorship of contestants during this style of fundraiser.
 Given that there is not a large commitment of resources on behalf of those who organize the event, more money can be dedicated to the cause in question.

 Logo Merchandise Fundraisers

-Shirts, hats, accessories, and bags.
-Those who wish to contribute to your cause would perhaps be interested in purchasing handmade or mass produced trinkets with your organization’s logo. you can sell these items as presents for your campaign to collect donations.
+Those who wish to contribute to your cause would perhaps be interested in purchasing handmade or mass produced trinkets with your organization’s logo (e.g. shirts, hats, accessories, and bags).
+You can sell these items as presents for your campaign to collect donations.

 Product Resale Fundraising

-Baked goods, candy, wrapping paper, and magazines.
 These fundraisers occur when purchased goods or services are resold, often with a markup.
-Sell items that go along with a theme of some sort and have a high rate of appeal to a broad swath of donors.
+People may sell baked goods, candy, wrapping paper, or magazines.
+Try to sell items that go along with a theme of some sort and have a high rate of appeal to a broad swath of donors.

-Bake sales, car washes, and yard work.
-NPOs routinely use fundraisers to gather donations, often finding them both profitable and enjoyable.
+Non-profit organizations routinely use fundraisers to gather donations, often finding them both profitable and enjoyable.
+DIY fundraising ideas include bake sales, car washes, and yard work.
 People often find that these tasks can be very edifying, creating products to sell to donors as a means of raising money for a designated cause

-There are some organizations that have been extensively vetted and are highly rated, but that does not mean that donating to charities that have not been listed would necessarily be ill advised.
+These are some organizations that have been extensively vetted and are highly rated to help get you started, but that does not mean that donating to charities that have not been listed would necessarily be ill advised.